singultek/recommender_system/README.md

 ### Recommending by using Content Based Approach

 This part is responsible for getting the dataset, initializing the Content based approach and recommending movies.
 All the responsibilities of that part is computed with [packages.content](https://github.com/singultek/recommender_system/blob/main/packages/content.py).
-Inside this package, one can see the packages.content.ContentMovies(), packages.content.Users() and packages.content.Content() classes, which are built instances to store the movie, user information and recommend with respect to features of this information.
+Inside this package, one can see the packages.content.ContentMovies(), packages.content.Users() and packages.content.Content() classes, which are built to store the movie, user information and recommend with respect to features of this information.

 The methods of packages.content.ContentMovies() are as following: